-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Photo Gallery » Photos by Regions and Topics » Black History Month » Black History Month 2012 » Black History Month 2012: Kedenard Raymond
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Photo Gallery » Photo Galleries: State Department Celebrates Heritage and History Months » Black History Month » Black History Month 2012 » Black History Month 2012: Kedenard Raymond

 |Kedenard Raymond (r) with Ambassador to Brazil Thomas Shannon|

 Kedenard is a public diplomacy coned officer, currently doing her first tour in Montreal, Canada.
 She was born in Washington, DC to Haitian immigrant parents, and grew up in Silver Spring, MD.
 After graduating from American University with a bachelor’s degree in international studies, she went on to pursue a master’s degree in Foreign Service at Georgetown University.